llucas314/simon-game/README.md

 ## Future Additions

-I would like to improve on the sound effects, add in-game intructions, and add a "top scores" section.
+I would like to improve on the sound effects, and add a "top scores" section.

 ## Authors